Xeams Home » Products » Xeams » Knowledge Base

 How much memory can I allocate to Xeams?

-The answer depends on how much physical memory you have on the system and which Operating system are you using.
+The answer depends on how much physical memory you have on the system where Xeams is installed and which operating system are you using.

 PlatformSuggested MaximumActual Maximum